McGuire00/Video-Stream-Challenge/README.md

 # Video-Stream-Challenge

+I turned in what I had as I was strapped for time.
+I did not get the chance the implement the back end.
+Project is no where near completion but with more time I could've had it up and running without a doubt.
+I hope to get a chance to speak on my coding abilities and how I would have finished the project.
+Thank you

+- cd Video-Stream-Challenge
+- npm install
+- npm start

 # Code Challenge

 As you may or may not know, TalkMeUp is trying to help people improve their communication skills through real-time analyzing user performance in front of a webcam and providing instant feedback.